-Current law provides that the liveries are free from liability as long as they comply with all required safety regulations and safety instruction.
+Current law provides that all vessel rental operators are free from liability as long as they comply with all required safety regulations and safety instruction.

-The bill removes this liability and requires all liveries to carry a policy from a licensed insurance carrier in this state, insuring against any accident, loss, injury, or property damage, or other casualty in the amount of \$500,000 per person and \$1 million per event.
+The committee substitute removes this immunity from liability for personal watercraft rentals and requires personal watercraft rental operators to carry a policy from a licensed insurance carrier in this state, insuring against any accident, loss, injury, or property damage, or other casualty in the amount of \$500,000 per person and \$1 million per event.